This post may contain affiliate links. Please see our disclosure policy.

-Your close friends and family, along with your future self, is writing to thank you for this Crustless Asparagus and Bacon Quiche!
+Your close friends and family, along with your future self, are writing to thank you for this Crustless Asparagus and Bacon Quiche!

-Spring is the perfect time for a weekend brunch and what better way to celebrate warmer weather than with a quiche loaded with asparagus, greens, bacon, and an extra sharp white cheddar topping.
+Spring is the perfect time to enjoy all the delicious brunch recipes. and what better way to celebrate warmer weather than with a quiche loaded with asparagus, greens, bacon, and an extra sharp white cheddar topping.
 Keto friendly, low carb, and a delicious meal that the whole family will love!

 Adding in fresh greens and asparagus to any dish allows us to get a full serving of vegetables in our first meal.
 Nothing says spring like sautéed asparagus!
 Here’s what you’ll need for this recipe: